pratik2o/Custom-Hand-Wired-Ergonomic-Keyboard/README.md

 # Custom Hand-Wired Ergonomic Keyboard

-This repository contains the guide, firmware, and resources for my custom hand-wired ergonomic keyboard.
+This repository contains the firmware and resources for my custom hand-wired ergonomic keyboard.
 The keyboard is powered by an RP2040 Zero microcontroller and features a fully customizable keymap using [QMK Firmware](https://qmk.fm).
 It is designed for enhanced productivity and ergonomic comfort.

 ![Keyboard Image](/Photos/full%20Keyboard%201.jpg)